Why NRG?

 }

-inputs and outputs are set automatically — 1 input if inputSchema is defined, and the number of outputs matches the outputsSchema array length.
-You don't need to specify them manually.
+inputs and outputs are set automatically: 1 input when inputSchema is defined, and one output per entry in the outputsSchema array.
+No need to set them manually.

 // server/index.ts